Things That may Slow Down Your Rural Satellite Broadband Connection

 Downloads in background

 Network congestion can also be caused due to too many or heavy downloads running in the background, slowing down your broadband.
+If you have many devices connected to your router and also downloading big files such as Netflix movie, it will affect your overal experience.
 This issue is more notable if your connection comes with data caps, and you can easily exhaust your allowance if you do not allocate data properly.
 If you feel your current data plan is too restrictive, call your satellite internet provider and upgrade your plan.

 With improper maintenance, loose or frayed wiring can easily go unnoticed and slow down the broadband speeds.
 Periodically examine the internet hardware at your home without disturbing any connections.
 If you come across faulty wiring, contact your ISP at the earliest and get it fixed immediately.